kenlowrie/avscript/Stationery/My AV Script.md

-Series: Video Series Name Here
+{:.center.blue}# Video Series Name Here
-Title: TITLE OF VIDEO HERE
+$$cover$$:<<TITLE OF VIDEO HERE>>:<<Author>>:<<LogLine>>
-Summary: This is the ?????? video ...
-    It introduces the ...
-Author: Ken Lowrie
-Revision: 1a
-Copyright: Copyright (c) 2018 by COPYRIGHT HOLDER.
-    All Rights Reserved.
-Contact: Ken Lowrie
-    512-710-7257
-    ken@cloudylogic.com

---- note "Notes to Reviewers" noteTitle
+$$revision$$:<<1a>>
+$$contact$$:<<Contact Name>>:<<Phone>>:<<email>>:<<Copyright Line1>>:<<Copyright Line2>>:<<Copyright Line3>>
+{:.review}--- revTitle Notes to Reviewers
     Please send me any and all feedback, preferably by marking up the PDF using embedded comments.
-If you edit the PDF text directly, be sure to change your font color so that I can easily find the changes.\n\n
+If you edit the PDF text directly, be sure to change your font color so that I can easily find the changes.
-    Notes that begin with "VOICEOVER NOTE", can be ignored; they are for the voiceover guy.\n\n Additions ++are now marked like this++ and deletions ~~are now marked like this~~\n\n Thanks in advance for reviewing and commenting on the script!
+    Notes that begin with "VOICEOVER NOTE", can be ignored; they are for the voiceover guy.
+    Additions ++are now marked like this++ and deletions ~~are now marked like this~~ Thanks in advance for reviewing and commenting on the script!

---- section noteTitle Introduction Section
+{:.section}--- divTitle Introduction Section
+    For complete information on what you can use inside these markdown files, refer to the userdocs.md file that's included with avscript_md.py.
+This file provides a very basic starting template.

 You can create an email hyperlink using the syntax shown below.
 [feedback]:mailto:email@yourdomain.com?subject=Your%20Film%20Title%20Feedback

 Now, when I write &#91;feedback], it will be substituted like this: [feedback]

-- VIDEO NOTES

-**VOICEOVER NOTE**\n\n
+{:.section.vo.width90}@@@ divTitle Voiceover NOTES
-VO DUDE: Pronounce AAT Model names as follows:\n\n AAT-08 --> AAT Zero Eight\n
+    Pronounce Widget Model names as follows:
+    AAT-08 --> AAT Zero Eight
-AAT-15 --> AAT Fifteen\n
+    AAT-15 --> AAT Fifteen
-AAT-30 --> AAT Thirty\n\n
+    AAT-30 --> AAT Thirty
     I'm trying to be consistent about how I write them in the script, but just in case, use this as your guide. :)
-{: .vo }

-- [@]:MS:SHOT 1 described here
+- MS:Shot description here

 Audio and Voiceover for Shot 1

 And here are some AV Script specific things:

-You can force a newline by using \\n inline.
-For example:\nYou can see how the line break happened...
+You can force a newline by simply pressing ENTER inline.
+For example:

+You can see how the line break happened...

 Use ++This is new stuff++ for new items added, or ~~this is old stuff~~ for things removed.

 ***Triple Stars for bold italics in red***

-- [@]:CU:SHOT 2 described here
+- CU:Shot description here

---- Section "Header"
+{:.section}--- divTitle Header
     And this is a section header.
     With some additional information.
-    ### You can use tags here

-You can also add classes to any markdown tag.

-- Try this in a shot
+    {:.bigandbold}You can use class prefixes on these lines

+- WS:Sunset over the ocean

-Inline question
+{:.question}Inline question
-{: .question }

-Inline vo notes
+{:.vo}Inline vo notes
-{: .vo }

-Do some inline formatting, like code formatting using back ticks, as I'm `doing inline right here` see?
-Actually, you can't really see, because I'm already using a ***fixed width*** system font for the VO script...

-The {: .classname} tag allows you to apply a specific class to the preceeding text.
+The {: .classname} tag allows you to apply a specific class to the following text.
-{: .noteTitle }
+{:.note}This is a note
+{:.red.note}This is a red note

-The --- or @@@ prefix inserts a DIV with an ID set to parameter 1, an optional TITLE and an optional CLASS name to format that title.
+The --- or @@@ prefix inserts a DIV.
+An optional title class and title can be specified too.

-By putting a section in with no title, it will clear the floats and allow the page breaks to work...
-{: .ignore}

-@@@ section ""

-@@@ section "Shotlist, images and screen captures for Video" pbb
+Most of the block level elements like DIVs, Headings, etc., will cause the floats to be reset.
+You can also force this by using the @break keyword at the start of a line.

+{:.ignore}This line will not render in the output, but will be part of the HTML document.

 ///Shotlist///